-Boil some water, put it into a blender.
+Boil some water and put it into a blender.

-Add some rice flour until the texture is more a less similar to a good Bechamel sauce.
+Add some rice flour until the texture is more a less similar to a Bechamel sauce.

-Add more glue if it feels too thick, add some pulp if it feels too liquid.
+Add more glue if it feels too thick and add more pulp if it feels too liquid.